Rendering of statue unveiled; visit OneForTark.com to donate.

 During his lone season at Utah State, the Aggies recorded a 24-8 overall mark, finished second in the Big West Conference during the regular season and won the conference tournament title to earn a bid to the NCAA Tournament.

-The first former player to become head coach of the program, Rice played for two seasons (1989-91) at UNLV as a reserve guard on two of legendary coach Jerry Tarkanian's Final Four teams.
+The first former player to become head coach of the program, Rice played for two seasons (1989-91) at UNLV as a reserve guard on two of Coach Tarkanian's Final Four teams.
 His 11 seasons as a UNLV assistant coach still stands as the second-most in school history behind only Tim Grgurich's 12.

 During his time as an assistant at UNLV, the Runnin' Rebels made two NCAA Tournament appearances, played in the NIT five times, tallied two regular-season conference championships and two conference tournament championships.

-Rice has played alongside or helped guide 14 players that went on to play in the National Basketball Association, nine of whom were drafted in the first round, including seven lottery picks.
+Rice has played alongside or helped guide 15 players that went on to play in the National Basketball Association, 10 of whom were drafted in the first round, including nine lottery picks.

 Rice also spent a season (1993-94) as an assistant coach at Chaffey (Calif.)
 College.
 That team recorded a 32-6 mark, won its conference championship and reached the California Community College Final Four.
 He spent the previous season as the assistant coach at his alma mater, Claremont (Calif.)
 High School.
 At CHS, he served under his father, Lowell, a longtime high school coach.
 That team went 21-7, winning the Baseline League Championship and reaching the CIF quarterfinals.